-- The most cited system by Ion Stoica, Robert Morris, David Karger, M. Frans Kaashoek, and Hari Balakrishnan, MIT, presented at ACM SIGCOMM 2001. - Most discussed system in distributed systems and networking books, for example in Edition 4 of Tanenbaum's Computer Networks. - CFS, Ivy
+- The most cited system by Ion Stoica, Robert Morris, David Karger, M. Frans Kaashoek, and Hari Balakrishnan, MIT, presented at ACM SIGCOMM 2001. - Most discussed system in distributed systems and networking books, for example in Edition 4 of Tanenbaum's Computer Networks. - There are extensions on top of it, such as CFS, Ivy